piiano/vault-typescript/sdk/forms/README.md

 - `options`: Configuration options:
   - `vaultURL` (string): The URL of the Piiano Vault instance.
   - `apiKey` (string): API key for accessing the Vault.
+  - `strategy` (object): Strategy options for getting data from the Vault:
+    - `type` (string): Type of the strategy.
+Can be either `"read-objects"` or `"invoke-action"`.
+      The rest of the configuration depends on the strategy type:
+      - When type is `"read-objects"` the view will read objects from the Vault and display them in the view.
+The following additional strategy options are required:
         - `collection` (string): Name of the collection containing the data.
         - `ids` (string array): IDs of objects to be displayed.
         - `props` (string array): Properties to display from each object.
           Each property can defined as is or with a transformation (e.g., `name`, `email`, `email.mask`, etc.).
           The order of properties in the array determines the order in which they will be displayed in the view.
         - `transformationParam` (optional string): An extra transformation param to be sent to the Vault and be available in the transformation functions.
 When multiple parameters are needed, they can be passed as a JSON string and parsed in the transformation functions.
+        - `reason` (string): Reason for accessing the data (will be logged in the Vault audit logs).
+      - When type is `"invoke-action"` the view will invoke an action in the Vault and display the result in the view.
+The following additional strategy options are required:
+        - `action` (string): Name of the action to invoke.
+        - `globalIdentifierParameters` (Record<string, string>): Vault global identifiers to be evaluated by the vault and passed to the action.
+        - `extraParameters` (Record<string, unknown>): An extra parameters to be sent to the action and be available in the action.
+These parameters are not evaluated by the vault before passing them to the action.
+        - `reason` (string): Reason for invoking the action (will be logged in the Vault audit logs).
   - `css` (optional string): Custom CSS styles to be added to the view.
-  - `reason` (string): Reason for accessing the data (will be logged in the Vault audit logs).
   - `dynamic` (optional boolean): Whether the view allows dynamic updates (default: `false`).
   - `hooks` (optional object): Lifecycle hooks:
     - `onError(error)`: Called when an error occurs.